PLCnext/CSharpExamples/PLCnext_CSharpExamples/99_MiscAttribues/MiscAttributes.md

 `[Invisible]`

 This attribute added to inputs/outputs/method parameters hides the pin on graphical editors in the PLCnext Engineer.
 Direct access is still possible.

+`[Local]`

+This attribute on public FB fields exposes that field to the user in IEC code worksheets.
+The field is accessible through the FB instance.